NataliiaSkopiuk/mlops/docs/kd-user/storage.md

 Some of the YAML file basenames in the `deploy/example_clusters/` have a `-stor` suffix.
 This is just a convention used among these example files to indicate that the virtual cluster spec requests persistent storage.
 Several of the examples have both persistent and non-persistent variants.

-Note that if you are using persistent storage, you may wish to create a `KubeDirectorConfig` object (as described in the next section [configuring KD](configuring)), for declaring a specific `defaultStorageClassName` value.
+Note that if you are using persistent storage, you may wish to create a `MLOpsConfig` object (as described in the next section [configuring KD](configuring)), for declaring a specific `defaultStorageClassName` value.

 Alternately, you can declare a `storageClassName` in the persistent storage spec section of each virtual cluster spec.
-If no storage class value is declared in either the KubeDirectorConfig or the virtual cluster, then the K8s default storage class will be used.
+If no storage class value is declared in either the MLOpsConfig or the virtual cluster, then the K8s default storage class will be used.

 ## Explore lab environment